-The Morgan Plus 8 was produced from 1968 through 2004 with a total of 3506 examples being produced.
+The Morgan Plus 8 was produced from 1968 through 2004 with a total of 3,506 examples being produced.
 During that very long production lifespan, very little changed.
 An eight-cylinder engine was used though horsepower varied.
 From 1972 through 1977 the 215 cubic-inch unit produced around 150 horsepower.
 In 1977 the same engine was used but received minor upgrades with increased horsepower slightly.
 By 1985 horsepower had risen to nearly 200.
 Disc brakes could be found in the front and drums in the rear.
 Top speed was around 125-130 mph.

 The Plus 8 was built out of necessity to replace the Plus 4 when its Triumph-sourced engine was discontinued.
 Featuring everything Morgan, but at a much higher velocity, the Plus 8 came with a V-8 that had the same all-aluminum pushrod design that was born at Buick and adopted by Rover.
 The Plus 8 was based on the chassis design of the Morgan Plus 4, with the addition of the Rover alloy block 3.5L V8.
 The V8 had been purchased from GM-Buick in 1967.
-At a width of 57 inches, the original Plus 8 introduced in 1968, the chassis and wings were developed in stages to accommodate larger tires that could handle the power.
+At a width of 57 inches, the original Plus 8 was introduced in 1968, the chassis and wings were developed in stages to accommodate larger tires that could handle the power.

-The Morgan Plus 8 was very expensive, mainly due to the demand of parts far exceeds supply.
-The construction was made up of old-world, wooden underbody pieces, while the body featured alloy wheels, a wider track than the Plus 4, and a two-inch wheel-base stretch.
+The Morgan Plus 8 was very expensive, mainly due to the demand of parts far exceeding the supply.
+The construction was made up of old-world, wooden underbody pieces, while the body featured alloy wheels, a wider track than the Plus 4, and a two-inch wheelbase stretch.
 The Plus 8 had super-responsive handling and an 'old-time driving feel' and a

 When the Morgan Plus 8 arrived in the UK, its popularity soared as interest in the home market was rekindled during the 1950s and 1960s.
 To keep importing Morgans after 1974 in North America, a way was found to meet strong emission and structural laws.
 From 1974 through 1992, all imported Morgans, 98% of these being Plus 8's were converted by independent dealerships to run on propane as fuel.